 Read more from about the pink lakes at Our Escape Clause

-One of the best things about Mexico is all the beautiful cenotes there are to explore.
+One of the best things to do in Riviera Maya, Mexico is explore all the beautiful Yucatan cenotes.
 A cenote is a naturally formed sinkhole, formed by the collapse of limestone bedrock.
 When the rock collapses, it reveals a secret subterranean world of natural swimming pools.
 Most cenotes are full of freshwater filtered by the earth, making the water so clear that you can see straight through them.
+Exploring cenotes is a top Yucatan day trip.

 There are thought to be over 6000 cenotes in Mexico’s Yucatán Peninsula.
 Half of these aren’t even documented, but there’s no shortage of cenotes open to visitors to take a swim in.
 My favorite cenote that I visited in the Yucatán Peninsula is Cenote Samula.